WISDEM/WISDEM/README.md

 ## Installation (OS X, Linux)

-If you want to install WISDEM with all its underlying dependencies, then use the following command from within an activated OpenMDAO environment:
+If you want to install WISDEM with all its underlying dependencies, then use the following command from within an [activated OpenMDAO](http://openmdao.org/docs/getting-started/install.html) environment:

     $ python setup_all.py

-If all dependencies are already installed, then WISDEM with the following command from within an activated OpenMDAO environment:
+If all dependencies were already installed separately and you just want to install the WISDEM plugin, then install WISDEM with the following command from within an activated OpenMDAO environment:

     $ plugin install